 The workshop will be held in La Maison des Mines et des Ponts , a building of the prestigious Ecole des Mines et des Ponts, at the heart of the Latin quarter on the left bank of Paris.

-The last fourth editions of PER3S are available at the following addresses (2020 and 21 have been canceled due to the pandemic).
+The last tree editions of PER3S are available at the following addresses.